-We are now also including black powder shooting, archery, hawk tossing and other authentic frontier sports at the end of our week programs.
+We are now also including black powder shooting and other authentic frontier sports at the end of our week programs.
 This is an exciting re-connect to our American firearms heritage and our Western frontier heritage.
-Our pioneer forfathers had quite a different shooting experience that we do with modern firearms!
+Our pioneer forefathers had quite a different shooting experience that we do with modern firearms!
 We hope you will enjoy learning how to load and shoot a period correct ball and cap rifle.
-Hint: it's a slow process preparing to shoot just one round!
+Hint: it’s a slow process preparing to shoot just one round!
 Watch below as one of our guests, Mia, learns to throw a tomahawk.

-Now for a comparason to little Mia, watch how Johnny Carson and Ed Ames throw a tomahawk!
+Now for a comparison to little Mia, watch how Johnny Carson and Ed Ames throw a tomahawk!

 We are proud affiliates of the NRA and recommend the following additional sporting clays sites.